 In the first chapter, Stephen describes Trinity Hall as ‘the ideal of a college’, with its ancient cloisters and courts surrounded by tall trees, organ music drifting through the air and the sounds of high-spirited young men making their way to lectures, as they had done for centuries.
 Now this scholarly idyll was under threat: women were encroaching on its hallowed ground.

 We have a lawn of velvet turf, hitherto devoted to the orthodox game of bowls, but threatened by an invasion of croquet, for female influence is slowly but surely invading our cloisters.
 Whether, like the ivy that gathers upon our ancient walls, it may ultimately be fatal to their stability, remains yet to be seen.

-In Stephen’s time the University of Cambridge was still an all male institution, as it had been ever since it was founded in 1513.
-Only a handful of college masters and professors were permitted to marry.
-Men lived, studied, taught and dined together as celibates in their colleges (in terms of marriage at least – prostitutes were a thriving town business).
-Stephen claimed that during the fourteen years he spent at Cambridge, first as a student, then a fellow, the only women he spoke to were his bedder (college cleaner) and a handful of masters’ wives.
+The University of Cambridge had been an all male, religious institution since it was founded in 1513.
+Students and academic Fellows lived, studied, taught and dined together as celibates in their colleges (in terms of marriage at least – prostitutes were a thriving town business).
+Stephen claimed that during the fourteen years he spent at Cambridge, first as a student, then a fellow, the only two women he ever spoke to were his bedder (college cleaner) and the Master’s wife.